 Winter fat biking in Calgary is an awesome way to see the city plus it’s kind of crazy and fun.
 While the thought of bundling up and heading out in the cold may not sound appealing to many, it’s actually something that will make you feel really good mentally and physically.

-Fat biking in Calgary is an awesome way to see the city in winter.
-While the thought of bundling up and heading out in the cold may not sound appealing to many, it’s actually a lot of fun.
 The trails around Calgary are plowed after a snowfall as are the bike lanes so getting around the city in theory is easy.
-I say in theory because fat biking takes way more energy than regular biking.
-The tires are big – perhaps four inches across and they’re only inflated to 10 psi.
+I say in theory because winter fat biking In Calgary or anywhere for that matter, takes way more energy than regular biking.
+The fat tires are big – perhaps four inches across and they’re only inflated to 10 psi.
 So it’s a workout.
 And for that reason, even on the coldest of days, overheating is more of a problem than being cold.

-Go try fat biking.
+Go try winter fat biking in Calgary.
 Rent a bike for a day, grab a map and have fun.
-A big thank you to Andrel for making our day and providing the bikes.

 Further reading on things to do in and near Calgary